dvbalen/gunnarfiles/README.md

-**LOGFILE**  Name of the datasette log file (defaults to DBFILES with a .log extension) **PORT**     Number of the port the datasette will be available on (defaults to 8001) **PYENVD**   Name of the python virtual environment (defaults to .env)
+**LOGFILE**  Name of the datasette log file (defaults to DBFILES with a .log extension) **PORT**     Number of the port the datasette will be available on (defaults to 8001) **PYENVD**   Name of the python virtual environment (defaults to .env) **PYTHON3**  Path to the python to use to install and run datasette and dependencies (defaults to python3)